 We have accomplished a good deal on the ground this past year, important projects that you can read about in issues of Fieldbook and on our website.
 What we don't often share is that conserving land is not easy.
 It takes conservationists and landowners, enthusiastic people who have the imagination and commitment to work at something for years before the relationships they forge, the funding they secure, and the right moment for action converge to allow another piece of the natural world to be conserved.
 It takes stewardship professionals who understand how best to care for this land, how to plan, and how to ensure the plan is realized.
-It takes storytellers and supporters sharing why this matters in a world where day-to-day life can be quite disconnected from the natural world.
+It takes storytellers and supporters

+Land will outlive us all, and unlike other organizations, we're expected to fulfill the promises we make today for generations to come. sharing why this matters in a world where day-to-day life can be quite disconnected from the natural world.
 Lastly, it takes all these people working together, day in and day out, so we create an organization others want continually to support, confident that we can and will do what they hope for but cannot achieve on their own.